risawitama/verbose-potato/README.md

-## What did the grape do when he got stepped on?
-He let out a little wine.
+## What’s the longest word in the dictionary?
+Smiles.
+Because there’s a mile between the two S’s.